Broadway Bro Down: Plot

 Randy Marsh hears from his male co-workers that taking women to Broadway shows sexually arouses them into performing oral sex.
 Randy takes Sharon to see Wicked, where he is informed by a theatergoer that women are aroused by its subtext.
 When Randy returns to the auditorium, he now hears the actors underhandedly referencing "blowjobs" in the songs' lyrics.
 On the ride home Sharon performs fellatio on him, and as a result, Randy decides to take her to New York City to see all the Broadway shows, leaving Stan and Shelly with the Feegans, who are vegans.
 During their dinner with the Feegans, Shelly gets into a confrontation with Mr. Feegan over letting his son Larry decide for himself if he wants to be a vegan.
 Larry develops greater confidence as a result of this, and the two eventually start dating.

 Upon returning to South Park, Randy laments the fact that he does not live closer to a major theater venue like Broadway.
 He decides to produce his own musical, though he discards subtext by having the show be about blowjobs and explicitly mentioning them.
 This attracts the ire of Stephen Sondheim, Stephen Schwartz, Andrew Lloyd Webber, and Elton John.
 The four are depicted as hypermasculine, beer-drinking heterosexuals who hang out at Hooters and are called "Bros".
 They chastise Randy for the overt use of sexuality in his play, explaining to him that the lack of any real subtext would expose the truth behind Broadway shows.
 Randy dismisses their criticisms, but after another meeting, in which they confront each other with verbal challenges, Randy agrees to accept their assistance, and renames his play The Woman in White.

 Randy returns home and learns that Sharon gave Shelly two tickets to see Wicked with Larry.
 Horrified at the prospect of his daughter engaging in oral sex, Randy races to Denver with Sharon, frantically revealing to her the truth about Broadway shows.
 Randy dons a Spider-Man costume and swings through the auditorium, intentionally knocking out several patrons and production personnel before breaking open a water main.
 This forces the play to be shut down, as well as fatally drowning Larry, much to Shelly's grief.
 Later, Randy apologizes to Sharon for taking her to the theater to get oral sex in return.
 Sharon responds with hesitation but is glad the musicals brought them closer together.
+The episode ends with a promo for The Book of Mormon.